Free State of Saxony (Weimar Republic): Formation of workers' and soldiers' councils

 The German revolution of 1918–1919 began at the end of October 1918 with the Kiel mutiny.
 Rebellious sailors set up a revolutionary workers' and soldiers' council at Kiel and in early November spread the revolt across Germany.
 Councils took power from the existing military, royal and civil authorities with little resistance or bloodshed.
 The revolution reached Berlin on 9 November, and Emperor Wilhelm II fled to Holland the next day.

 Saxony's first council was set up by soldiers at the airbase at Großenhain, near Meissen, on 6 November.
 Two days later, workers' and soldiers' councils took control of both Leipzig and Chemnitz.
 In Leipzig, which had seen workers' councils on the Russian model during large-scale strikes in 1917, the workers were led by Richard Lipinski and the USPD.
 They and rebellious soldiers ousted the military general command, called a general strike and set up a workers' and soldiers' council that excluded the MSPD.
-In Chemnitz, where Gustav Noske, who gained notoriety as the Weimar Republic's first defense minister, was a leading figure in the MSPD, the workers' and soldiers' council was formed with 10 representatives each from the MSPD, USPD and soldiers.
+In Chemnitz, where Gustav Noske, who gained notoriety as the Weimar Republic's first defense minister, was a leading figure in the MSPD, the workers' and soldiers' council was formed with ten representatives each from the MSPD, USPD and soldiers.

 Two competing councils were formed in Dresden on 8 and 9 November.
 In one, the workers were members of the MSPD under Reichstag delegates Georg Gradnauer and Wilhelm Buck, and in the second all were from the USPD, led by Hermann Fleissner and Otto Rühle.
 The USPD-led council proved to be stronger and was able to take over the administrative machinery of Dresden and the Kingdom of Saxony on 9 November.
 Following overnight negotiations, the two councils announced a "united revolutionary workers' and soldiers' council" with an equal number of representatives from the MSPD and USPD.
-The MSPD's leaders had agreed to step down since they were seen to have been compromised by the MSPD's support of the war in the imperial Reichstag.
+The MSPD's leaders had agreed to step down since they were considered to have been compromised by the MSPD's support of the war in the imperial Reichstag.
 In their place, Albert Schwarz from the metal workers' union assumed leadership of the MSPD on the council.
-At a mass meeting held the next day, Fleissner issued a proclamation on the council's behalf that promised abolition of the monarchy and of the two-chamber Landtag, announced an agreement with state ministers for them to continue provisionally in their roles, and called for the election of a constituent assembly to draft a democratic constitution for Saxony.
+At a mass meeting held the next day, Fleissner issued a proclamation on the council's behalf that promised abolition of the monarchy and the two-chamber Landtag, announced an agreement with state ministers for them to continue provisionally in their roles, and called for the election of a constituent assembly to draft a democratic constitution for Saxony.
 The proclamation made it clear that they wanted to see a parliamentary republic rather than a soviet-style council republic.